-Using this guide you’ll be able to replace or upgrade memory modules (aka RAM) in IBM ThinkPad T40, T40p, T41, T41p, T42, T42p series laptops.
+Using this guide you’ll be able to replace or upgrade the memory modules (RAM) in IBM ThinkPad T40, T40p, T41, T41p, T42, T42p series laptops.

-Removing RAM module located on the bottom.
+Removing memory module located on the bottom.

-Remove four screws securing the keyboard.
+Remove four screws on the bottom.

 Insert a small flathead screwdriver between the keyboard and palm rest and carefully lift up the keyboard.

-Disconnect the keyboard cable from the motherboard.
-Now you can access the second memory module.
+Disconnect the cable from the motherboard.

 On the picture below you can see the original module.

-According to the official hardware maintenance manual for ThinkPad T40/T40p, T41/T41p, T42/T42p, these laptops can take up to 2GB memory total.
+According to the official hardware maintenance manual for ThinkPad T40/T40p, T41/T41p, T42/T42p, these model can take up to 2GB memory total.